RickStrahl/wwDotnetBridge/README.md

 # wwDotnetBridge
 ### .NET Interop made easy for Visual FoxPro 9

 wwDotnetBridge is a small library designed to make it easy to **call .NET components from Visual FoxPro**.
-By providing an easy mechanism for loading .NET components and calling them without requiring explicit COM registration of .NET components, it's easy to add .NET functionality to your applications.
-Interact with core .NET framework components, access both free or commercial 3rd party libraries, or build and access your own .NET components from FoxPro all without having to register components via COM.
+By providing an easy mechanism for loading .NET components and calling them *without requiring explicit COM registration of .NET components*, it's easy to add .NET functionality to your applications.
+Interact with core .NET framework components, access  system and free or commercial 3rd party libraries, or build and access your own .NET components and call them from FoxPro all without requiring COM registration.

-wwDotnetBridge also provides a host of support featuress to make it possible to access .NET type features that FoxPro and COM alone do not natively support.
-For example, native COM interop cannot access components with multiple constructors, cannot access value types, static or generic members and types. wwDotnetBridge can automatically convert some problem types and provides wrappers that allow access to most unsupported features.
-There's also a powerful `ComArray` class that makes it easy to interact and manipulate .NET arrays and collections, and a `ComValue` class that lets you assign and pass .NET values without ever passing the native .NET value into FoxPro.
+wwDotnetBridge also provides a host of support features to make it possible to access .NET type features that FoxPro and COM alone do not natively support.
+For example, native COM interop cannot access components with multiple constructors, value types, static or generic members and types.

+wwDotnetBridge can automatically convert some problem types and provides wrappers that allow access to most unsupported features.
+There's also a powerful `ComArray` class that makes it easy to interact and manipulate .NET arrays, lists and collections, and a `ComValue` class that lets you assign, access and pass .NET values without ever passing the native .NET value into FoxPro which allows you to access types that COM simply cannot directly access.

 #### wwDotnetBridge and .NET Versions
-> The current version of wwDotnetBridge is compiled for .NET 4.5 and later and works with:
+> There are two versions of wwDotnetBridge, one for .NET Framework (1.0 - 4.8) and one for .NET Core (.NET Core 5.0+).
 >
+> Supported Platforms are:
+>
-> * .NET 4.6.2 or later
+> * .NET 4.6.2 or later  <small>*(.NET Framework - wwDotnetBridge)*</small>
+> * .NET Core 5.0 and later <small>*(.NET Core - wwDotnetCoreBridge)*</small>
 > * Windows 7 and newer
 > * Windows Server 2008 R2 and newer
->
-> For support of Windows XP, Server 2003, Vista and 2008 **you have to use [Version 6.0 of wwDotnetBridge](https://github.com/RickStrahl/wwDotnetBridge/releases/tag/v6.0)** which the last version that was compiled with **.NET 4.0** that can run XP, Vista, Server2003/2008.
-Note that you can use the new version just fine for loading .NET 1.1, 2.0 and 4.0 compiled assemblies.

 ## Getting Started
 Typical steps for working with wwDotnetBridge are: